-This year, three(3) public holidays fall on Sundays.
-There are seven(7) long weekends*.
-The long weekends are over Chinese New Year, Good Friday, Labour Day, Hari Raya Puasa, Hari Raya Haji, National Day, and Christmas Day.
+This year, no public holiday fall on a Sunday.
+There are four(4) long weekends*.
+The long weekends are over New Year's Day, Chinese New Year, Good Friday amd National Day

-* A weekend(two days) with a preceding or succeeding holiday, forming a continuous 3-day break.
+* A weekend(two days) with a preceding and/or succeeding holiday, forming a continuous 3-day/4-day break.